cowcarrier/MazeSolver/README.md

 # mazesolving
 python maze solver
-print the path to the end.
+prints the path to the end.
 change the img path to swich maze.